belle2/basf2/online_book/contribute.rst

 ---------------------------------------

 If you are an **expert** of some topics, *please share your knowledge*!
-This is not only an act of altrustism: Your contribution will
+This is not only an act of altruism: Your contribution will

 * save you from having to answer the same questions over and over again
 * bring your students up to speed fast, so they can work *for* you and not